-The programme is in English.
+The programme will be conducted in English.

-- You have an undergraduate degree in any discipline
+- Undergraduate degree in any discipline

 We encourage applications from women and other groups which are underrepresented in the leadership of social sector organisations in the country.